 The F-measures combine precision and recall into a single value.
-The F measures measure the effectiveness of retrieval with respect to a user who attaches 2 times as much importance to recall as precision.
+The F measures measure the effectiveness of retrieval.
+The best value is 1 when Precision and Recall are perfect.
+The worst value is at Zero.

-The $F_1$ score weights recall higher than precision.
+The F_1 score weights recall higher than precision.